learn-co-curriculum/dsc-problems-data-science-can-solve/README.md

 ### Introduction

-In the present society where data science and big data are the trendy expressions and ongoing development in these domains is viewed as the key business success criterion.
-It often challenging to find a shared vocabulary between data scientists and business decision makers.
+In the present society, data science and big data are the trendy expressions and ongoing development in these domains is viewed as the key business success criterion.
+It is, however, often challenging to find a shared vocabulary between data scientists and business decision makers.
+Data analytics process always begins with spending a lot of time to see clarifications on what can be referred to as a **"Business Problem"** or an **"Analytical Problem"**.
+This is a key step and that helps data scientists decide which data and tools would they need to solve the problem.

+> Having a clearly posed business question is vital because it eventually directs the analytical approach that will be needed to address the question

+Based on this, the analytic approach starts with understanding of the strategic goals.
+For example, if your manager asks: "How can we reduce the costs of our marketing campaign without hurting the revenues?", you need to identify whether the goal is to improve the efficiency of marketing?
+Or to increase the businesses profitability?
+Or both.
+Once the goal is clarified, the next step is to figure out what data would you need to support of the identified goal.

 Before trying to solve a data related problem, it is imperative that a data scientist/analyst carries a clear understanding of the problem domain.

-Following is a list of problems data science can solve.
+Following is a list of some routine business problems data scientists are expected to solve.
+There is a lot more that can be added to this list but we shall keep it simple for now.

 ### How much or how many - Regression analysis